SpaceXpanse/democrit-marketplace/README.md

 Even after signing the first "half" of an atomic transaction, it must be possible to cancel the trade and invalidate that signature if the trade has not gone through yet.
-In XAYA, this is easily possible by simply double-spending one of the inputs for the original transaction.
+In SpaceXpanse, this is easily possible by simply double-spending one of the inputs for the original transaction.

-This can be done by the seller through updating their account name (e.g. just to `{}`), or by the buyer by sending one of the CHI inputs used back to themselves.
+This can be done by the seller through updating their account name (e.g. just to `{}`), or by the buyer by sending one of the ROD inputs used back to themselves.

 In the context of Democrit, the **taker will be the party that signs first**.